James Rockwell: Personal life

 On May 8, 1913, Rockwell married Dorothy Shepard at the American Consulate General in Yokohama, Empire of Japan.

-On July 1, 1919, Rockwell became the 2nd President of the Rotary Club of Manila, after its charter was handed down, succeeding Leon J. Lambert who served as President for a month during incorporation.
+On July 1, 1919, Rockwell became the second president of the Rotary Club of Manila, after its charter was handed down, succeeding Leon J. Lambert who served as President for a month during incorporation.
 Rockwell completed his term on June 30, 1920, at the end of the first full Rotary year.

 On August 28, 1926, Rockwell married Ann Hanlon in Manila.
 On July 29, 1928, Rockwell and Hanlon's son James Chapman Rockwell Jr. was born.

 In 1927, Rockwell founded the Manila Yacht Club and served as its Commodore.
 Rockwell also played a role in the establishment of the Manila Polo Club and Manila Golf Club.

-Death and legacy
+Death

-Rockwell died on July 30, 1962 and was buried in El Carmelo Cemetery in Pacific Grove, California.
+Rockwell died in California, on July 30, 1962.

 Rockwell Thermal Plant and Rockwell Center

 In 1950, Meralco began operating the Rockwell Thermal Plant named after Rockwell in Makati.
 In 1994, the thermal plant became decommissioned.
 The plant building became the upscale Power Plant Mall.

 In 1995, López Holdings Corporation formed the Rockwell Land Corporation to develop the 15.5 hectare area of the former thermal plant.
 The development retained Rockwell's name and is now known as Rockwell Center.